abidKiller/Hide-and-Seek-RAT/README.md

-# Hide and seek RAT
+# Hide and Seek RAT
 A remote administrative tool for windows.

 # Functionalities